Brady29655751/Horse-Race/README.md

 Since I am still learning how to use C++, so the code may be kind of unreadable or bad.

-You can download sln file if you have installed Visual Studio, or you can just download main.cpp file instead.
+You can download Horse Race.sln file if you have installed Visual Studio, or you can just download the Race.cpp file inside for plan B.